I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_cpsuicbparam.md

 CPSUI-supplied size, in bytes, of the CPSUICBPARAM structure.

-`cOptItem`

-CPSUI-supplied number of OPTITEM structures in the array pointed to by <b>pOptItem</b>.
-This is the same number that the application previously supplied in a <a href="..\compstui\ns-compstui-_compropsheetui.md">COMPROPSHEETUI</a> structure.

-`DUMMYUNIONNAME`

-`Flags`

-CPSUI-supplied flags.
-This is the same set of flags that the application previously supplied in a <a href="..\compstui\ns-compstui-_compropsheetui.md">COMPROPSHEETUI</a> structure.

-`hDlg`

-CPSUI-supplied handle to the currently active dialog box.

-`pCurItem`

-CPSUI-supplied pointer to a member of the OPTITEM array pointed to by <b>pOptItem</b>.
-This array member represents the "current" option, which is the one for which the callback function was called.

-`pOptItem`

-CPSUI-supplied pointer to an array of <a href="..\compstui\ns-compstui-_optitem.md">OPTITEM</a> structures.
-This is the same pointer that the application previously supplied in a <a href="..\compstui\ns-compstui-_compropsheetui.md">COMPROPSHEETUI</a> structure.

 `Reason`

 CPSUI-supplied value indicating the reason it is calling the callback function.
 This can be one of the following values: